reflexcameras/reflexcamera/usermanual.md

 Use the camera's **Reflex settings webpage** to check:
 - that the roost entrance is visible and the image includes the area beneath the feature where the bats will drop out
 - that the green boxes cover only the area of interest and excludes anything that could move such as leaves and cobwebs
-- that the camera is in focus - adjust the focus with the `Focus 0.0` to `Focus 10.0` slider or use ‘Autofocus’
+- that the camera is in focus - adjust the focus with the `Focus 0.0` to `Focus 10.0` slider or use `Autofocus`
 - that the motion sensitivity is appropriate:
     - high sensitivity is suitable for most applications
     - medium sensitivity is suitable when there are lots of insects and the camera is close to the feature.
 The motion will only trigger when a larger portion of the image changes.
 This will reduce false triggers associated with insects and noise.